 1. Digestive Problems

-Too much vitamin C can cause digestive symptoms, and digestive problems are the commonest side effect.
+Too much vitamin C can cause digestive symptoms, and digestive problems are the commonest side effects.
 Ingesting more than 2000 milligrams of vitamin C per day will lead to gastrointestinal tract irritation.
 The most common digestive symptoms are diarrhea and nausea.
 Acid reflux can also result after consuming excessive vitamin C. If you experience digestive distress, cut off the supplement dose and avoid vitamin C supplements.

 2. Iron Overload

 Vitamin C enhances iron absorption.
 Non-heme iron found in plant-based products is not absorbed effectively as the heme iron found in animal-based products by our body.
 Vitamin C binds with the non-heme iron and makes it easier for the body to absorb it.
-Non-heme iron is important for the people who get their iron from plant-based foods.
+Non-heme iron is important for people who get their iron from plant-based foods.
 The risk of iron overload increases when one takes 100 milligrams of vitamin C per day.
 Hemochromatosis is a condition when too much iron builds up in the body.
 People with such conditions should be cautious with vitamin C supplements.

 3. Kidney Stones